-In 2018, we implemented our Project Manager program in Mathare, Nairobi as a follow up to our 2017 trop where we provided medical exams, treatment, staff training, and a community-wide de-worming program for over 1,200 people.
+In 2018, we implemented our Project Manager program in Mathare, Nairobi as a follow up to our 2017 trip where we provided medical exams, treatment, staff training, and a community-wide de-worming program for over 1,200 people through the Change a Life Ministry school.
 Through our Project Manager program, we compiled medical records and conducted follow up care in collaboration with the school's medical officer.
-We will return to Mathare in Spring 2019 with the help of the World Dream Foundation to provide more medical education to schools and local community health workers.
+We will return to Mathare in October 2019 with the help of Change a Life Ministry and the World Dream Foundation to provide more medical education to schools and local community health workers.

 Using the standards set by the World Health Organization, One Good Turn is developing an educational program about deworming medication and critical nutrient supplements.
 The course is designed specifically for community healthcare workers.
 After taking the course and passing the evaluation, volunteers will be equipped to provide these essential services.

 One Good Turn visited Zarqa, Jordan where we undertook a needs assessment and clinical work in one of the most challenging and underserved areas of the world.
 While there, we worked with an inspiring clinic where the dedicated staff serves the many needs of Syrian refugee families.
 Coordinated by an organization based in Austin, Dr. Messer was one of a small group of volunteer doctors and nurses who saw patients for several days in both an urban clinic and a refugee camp in the desert.
 Our team worked with Jordanian medical students, local physicians and nurses, and the clinic directors of Mercy Clinic, establishing relationships that impacted all of us deeply.
 OGT continues to be a resource for medical education for the clinic staff.